agourlay/dlm/README.md

           sets up a random User-Agent header to be used by the HTTP client --proxy <proxy>
           configure the HTTP client to use a proxy
-  -A, --accept <accept>
-         Accept header to be used by the HTTP client -r, --retry <retry>
+  -r, --retry <retry>
           configure the number of retries in case of network error [default: 10] --connectionTimeoutSecs <connectionTimeoutSecs>
-          configure connection timeout in seconds for the HTTP client [default: 10] -h, --help
+          configure connection timeout in seconds for the HTTP client [default: 10] -A, --accept <accept>
+          Accept header to be used by the HTTP client request --acceptInvalidCerts
+          Accept invalid certificates
+  -h, --help
           Print help
   -V, --version